Course Catalog - Science

 This is a college chemistry course in which students will cultivate their understanding of chemistry through inquiry-based investigations as they explore content such as atomic structure, intermolecular forces and bonding, chemical reactions, kinetics, thermodynamics, and equilibrium.
 This course includes many math applications and the lab science practices designated by the College Board.
 Students prepare to take the AP Chemistry exam in May.

-PR: Should have successfully completed Chemistry and Algebra II.
+PR: Recommended Chemistry and Algebra II.

 SEM: 2 Science CR: 1